John D. Donaldson

-JD Donaldson offers clients the benefit of 20 years of experience handling antitrust matters, both in private practice and at the US Department of Justice Antitrust Division (DOJ).
+JD Donaldson offers clients the benefit of over 20 years of experience handling antitrust matters, both in private practice and at the US Department of Justice Antitrust Division (DOJ).
 He regularly represents before the DOJ and Federal Trade Commission (FTC) companies in a broad range of industries on mergers, acquisitions, and joint ventures.
 He also regularly counsels companies on their dealings with other companies, and on their own unilateral business practices.

 Mergers, Acquisitions, and Joint Ventures